Hockinson, Washington: Historic buildings and sites

 The Elim Lutheran Church was built beginning in 1893 with a dedication held in 1899.
 The land was donated by Ambrosious Hokanson, whose log home was used when the congregation first began in 1884.
 A bell tower was added in 1907 and an expansion of the building was done in 1952.
 Over its history, the church has been used as a post office and hosted events tied to Hockinson Fun Days.

 Education

-Most of it is in the Hockinson School District.
+Most of the community is served by the Hockinson School District.
 Parts are in the Battle Ground School District.